AFLplusplus/LibAFL/docs/src/baby_fuzzer.md

 As the second parameter, it takes an instance of something implementing the Corpus trait, InMemoryCorpus in this case.
 The corpus is the container of the testcases evolved by the fuzzer, in this case, we keep it all in memory.

-We will discuss later the last parameter.
-The third is another corpus, in this case, to store the testcases that are considered as "solutions" for the fuzzer.
+We will discuss the last parameter later.
+The third parameter is another corpus, in this case, to store the testcases that are considered as "solutions" for the fuzzer.
 For our purpose, the solution is the input that triggers the panic.
-In this case, we want to store it to disk under the `crashes` directory so we can inspect it.
+In this case, we want to store it to disk under the `crashes` directory, so we can inspect it.

 Another required component is the EventManager.
 It handles some events such as the addition of a testcase to the corpus during the fuzzing process.
 For our purpose, we use the simplest one that just displays the information about these events to the user using a Stats instance.